GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/reference/api/virtual_machine.rst

     :param HSQUIRRELVM v: the target VM
     :returns: an SQRESULT(that has to be returned by a C function)
-    :remarks: sq_result can only be called as return expression of a C function.
-The function will fail is the suspension is done through more C calls or in a metamethod.
+    :remarks: sq_suspendvm can only be called as the return expression of a C function.
+The function fails for the root VM, through more C calls, or in a metamethod.

 Suspends the execution of the specified vm.